melliott7264/markelliottva_theme/Readme.md

-# Personal Website for Mark Elliott - markelliottva.com
+# Markelliottva WordPress Theme

 ## Description

-This is new WordPress child theme of Understrap for Mark Elliott's personal website at www.markelliottva.com.
+This is a new WordPress child theme of Understrap for Mark Elliott's personal website at www.markelliottva.com.
 This site will have a fully custom front page with a hero carousel written in jQuery.

 ## Table of Contents (Optional)